pybites/pybites.github.io-source/content/django-rest-tips-api.md

 		queryset = Tip.objects.all()
 		serializer_class = TipSerializer

-Note that I structured the _docstrings_ in a way to easily add documentation using a tool like [Swagger](https://swagger.io/) in the future:
+Note that I structured the _docstrings_ in a way to easily add documentation using a tool like [Swagger](https://swagger.io/) in the future.

 ### Routes